 I teach a combination of information technology strategy and economics and business analytics.
-For 2023 (Spring) I am covering my analytics classes (OIDD1050/3150) and the MBA flex core class in information economics and strategy (OIDD6130).
+For 2025 (Spring) I am covering my analytics classes (OIDD1050/3150) in Q3 only.

 For Penn students, you can view my teaching and difficulty ratings at the Penn Course Review site (pennkey login required).